NouranHaitham/IoT_AttendenceSystem/README.md

 ### Main functionalities of MIT application: (link https://gallery.appinventor.mit.edu/?galleryid=1d3281aa-b03f-4b87-83bc-aff6551f3e31)

--->The manager is the only one allowed to login.
+-->The manager is the only one allowed to login.  // username: nora  password: 1234

 -->The application will display the employees currently in the company (also says if an intruder is inside).